 Perhaps the harshest of Wrestlers’ Court stories was saved for last.
 Muhammad Hassan had one of the shortest yet memorable tenures in WWE.
 In the space of seven months, he worked with guys like Hulk Hogan, John Cena, The Undertaker, Mick Foley, Batista, Jerry Lawler, and Sgt.
 Slaughter.

 Coming onto the main roster as a young talent and getting all of these opportunities right away caused a lot of jealousy and anger amongst the locker room.
 Hassan was thrown into the deep end right off the bat, leaving him with minimal opportunity to be accepted by his peers in the back.

 Tensions came to a boil over in Japan when Kurt Angle encouraged Muhammad Hassan to address Eddie Guerrero about removing the camel clutch from his arsenal as it was Hassan’s finisher.
 Contrary to popular belief, Hassan said that Eddie was cool about it.
 They had a respectful conversation, but what Hassan didn’t know was that Eddie’s father created the move, and as a result, Eddie would keep using it.
 Hassan just didn’t know any better.
 He was still quite new to the business.
 Eddie hugged him after.
 It was when the rest of the locker room found out about it that an outpouring of heat was directed at Hassan for questioning Eddie.
-Wrestlers’ Court issued an infamous $2000 bar tab Hassan had to pay for the boys as punishment.
+Wrestlers’ Court issued a $2000 bar tab Hassan had to pay for the boys as punishment.

 Hassan recently appeared on the Why It Ended With Robbie E podcast and talked about his troubling time in WWE: